-If you are new to conducting genetic or genomic research utilizing laboratory mice, this certificate program includes two self-paced MiniCourses that introduce inbred, hybrid, outbred, hybrid, mutant and transgenic mouse strains and how they can be utilized in research projects.
+If you are new to conducting genetic or genomic research utilizing laboratory mice, this certificate program includes two self-paced MiniCourses that introduce inbred, hybrid, outbred, mutant and transgenic mouse strains and how they can be utilized in research projects.
 Both courses cover essential information.
 See below for a complete list of topics.

 The Inbred, Outbred, Hybrid, Mutant and Transgenic Mice: A Beginner's Guide Certificate Program includes two MiniCourses that each provide a basic overview of a variety of mouse models utilized in genetic and genomic research.
 Each course is self-paced and takes 2 to 4 hours to complete: